 around for rescue booting.

-With this new setup, udev
+With this new setup, udev in the initramfs

-is oblivious to MD arrays and mdadm
+is oblivious to MD arrays and mdadm.

-Then, as soon as the real systemd
+Then, as soon as the real systemd on the real root takes over,

-rules for MD arrays spring back to life.
+the udev rules for MD arrays spring back to life.

 The MD arrays are assembled, LVs are discovered,